OctopusDeploy/blog/blog/2022-q2/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 I wanted to write about self-service database environment creation.

-It’s a crucial part of any development process and has an enormous impact on productivity, quality, and security.
+It’s crucial to any development process and has an enormous impact on productivity, quality, and security.
 It’s also a fascinating technical challenge, often combining infrastructure-as-code, test data management, automation, and interesting data virtualization techniques.
 And since theory is largely hypothetical unless it’s turned into practice, I wanted to include a step-by-step walk-through so that you can create your own proof of concept.

 Needless to say, this post got a bit long.
 To break it down, I followed [Simon Sinek’s *Why?
 How?
-What?*](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en) concept to split it into shorter, bite-sized sections.
+What?*](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en) concept to split it into bite-sized sections.
 You can start at whichever part interests you the most:

 - [**Why?** This is important](#why)
 - [**How?** Introducing the tech](#how)